Jammet Restaurant

 Jammet Restaurant, also called Restaurant Jammet ([ʁɛstɔʁɑ̃ ʒamɛ]) or The Jammet Hotel and Restaurant, was a French restaurant located in Dublin, Ireland between 1901 and 1967.

+According to a 1990s Dublin Tourism brochure, the "famous Jammet's Restaurant [..] flourished throughout the first half of this century".

 History

-Jammet opened on 6 March 1901 at 26–27 Saint Andrew's Street.
+Jammet opened on 6 March 1901 at 26–27 Saint Andrew's Street, opposite St Andrew's Church.
+It was previously the site of the Burlington restaurant and Oyster Saloons owned by the Corless family.

 It was established by Michel Jammet, nine years chef to George Cadogan, 5th Earl Cadogan, and his brother François.
 For a long time it was the only French restaurant in the city.

 It was mentioned in James Joyce's Ulysses: (published 1922, set in 1904): a stream-of-consciousness section mentions "that highclass whore in Jammet’s", while Corny Kelleher later mentions "Two commercials that were standing fizz in Jammet’s" (i.e. two travelling salesman that were buying champagne).